-De Kloe, like many other interviewees contacted for this report, spoke of a rigorous process of due diligence before selecting charitable beneficiaries that "asked the same guestions we would for investments in a hedge fund" - that is, the ambitions and potential of the organisation to grow, the sound financial behaviours and conduct of the organisation, and a concrete plan as to the direction of the funds.
-Larger organisations like Hedge Funds Care, 100 Women in Hedge Funds' philanthropic arm and Man Charitable Trust use a similar robust due diligence procedure before selecting their therefore becoming more interested in engaging hedge fund professionals as both regular donors and board members - or even simply for a few hours' volunteering, which is often all it takes for a hedge "We're great money managers, and what we can do is take that skill set and help charities run better, and understand fund employee to decide they want to commit to supporting a whether the people they are giving money to are actually charitable organisation in a long-term sense. capable of using that money efficiently", says Hedge Funds "They care about this stuff," says the Opportunity Network's Care's Rob Mirsky.
-"Given our specialist skills, we are better placed than anybody to do that."
+De Kloe, like many other interviewees contacted for this report, spoke of a rigorous process of due diligence before selecting charitable beneficiaries that "asked the same questions we would for investments in a hedge fund" - that is, the ambitions and potential of the organisation to grow, the sound financial behaviours and conduct of the organisation, and a concrete plan as to the direction of the funds.

+Larger organisations like Hedge Funds Care, 100 Women in Hedge Funds' philanthropic arm and Man Charitable Trust use a similar robust due diligence procedure before selecting their therefore becoming more interested in engaging hedge fund professionals as both regular donors and board members - or even simply for a few hours' volunteering, which is often all it takes for a hedge fund employee to decide they want to commit to supporting a charitable organisation in a long-term sense.

-Jessica Pliska.
+"They care about this stuff," says the Opportunity Network's Jessica Pliska.
 "We have a good track record of converting volunteers to donors - people are hooked once they see our students in action.
 "Man Group's Lisa Clarke has also seen firsthand how employees from the firm are keen to contribute to the growth of the Trust's associated charities once they have seen the value of their work firsthand.
 "Some of the employees that have volunteered through ManKind have gone on to become trustees of the charities we support," she says.
 "We're really glad when we can foster that sort of involvement."

-Charitable organisations founded or overseen by individuals The business of hedge fund philanthropy can therefore be from the hedge fund industry have been responsible for seen to occur in a circular motion, with employees often significant investments in education, medical treatment and starting out by volunteering or donating, then increasing their welfare support for those who need it the most, from North involvement to board membership or perhaps founding their America to Europe and Africa.

-own organisation to benefit the vulnerable populations they have observed through their previous experiences.
+The business of hedge fund philanthropy can therefore be seen to occur in a circular motion, with employees often starting out by volunteering or donating, then increasing their involvement to board membership or perhaps founding their own organisation to benefit the vulnerable populations they have observed through their previous experiences.
 Donations are often just the first, most basic step on the ladder of charitable involvement for hedge fund managers, and are not necessarily the most valuable asset they can offer a charitable organisation.